facebook/docusaurus/website/docs/using-plugins.md

 sidebar_label: Introduction
 ---

-Plugins are the building blocks which add features to a Docusaurus 2 site.
+Plugins are the building blocks of features in a Docusaurus 2 site.
 Each plugin handles its own individual feature.
-Plugins may work be bundled together and distributed via [presets](presets.md).
+Plugins may work and be distributed as part of bundle via [presets](presets.md).

 In this doc, we talk about how to use plugins with Docusaurus' official plugins.
 To learn about the design implementation and how to write your own plugins, check out [Advanced Guides: Plugins](advanced-plugins.md).